 The "Packages" tab of the System Administration functions displays the list of currently installed VAD packages.
 A basic installation of Virtuoso, will display a "conductor" package.
-If "ods_dav" and "blog_dav" is listed, the required VAD packages are already installed on your Virtuoso demo server.
+If "ods\dav" and "blog\dav" is listed, the required VAD

 If you need to proceed to installing the blog VAD, start with the prerequisites: